LangeJM/vue-chat-app/README.md

 ## Project setup

 Please note, this setup works with Node version 12.22.1!

 To install both client and server make sure you have the [concurrently library](https://www.npmjs.com/package/concurrently) installed and from the project root directory run:

 ```bash
 npm run installDev
 ```

-As a side note, remember that for the node/express app in the [server folder](./server), when you install packages locally (and not globally) you need to prefix every command with `npx`.
-This is true for Typescript (`npx tsc server.ts`) and Nodemon (`npx nodemon server.js`).
+As a general side note, when you install packages locally (and not globally) you need to prefix every command with `npx`, e.g. here for Typescript (`npx tsc server.ts`) and for Nodemon (`npx nodemon server.js`).

 ## Configuration